zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].

-### Third-Party Libraries
+### Third-Party Packages

-Ice has dependencies on a number of third-party libraries:
+Ice has dependencies on a number of third-party packages.
+Install these packages before building Ice for C++:

  - [expat][3] 2.0
  - [OpenSSL][4] 0.9.8 or later